-L-carnitine is another amino acid that also has an impressive profile for fat burning during exercise, this is one thing among its many other benefits.
-The reason I mention it is because it is often used alongside l-glutamine for even more enhanced fat burning and muscle building effects, so it is worth considering this supplement alongside your l-glutamine.
+L-carnitine is another amino acid that also has an impressive profile for fat burning during exercise; this among many other benefits.
+The reason I mention it is because it’s often used alongside l-glutamine for even more enhanced fat burning and muscle building effects, therefore it may be worth considering this supplement alongside your l-glutamine.

 EXERCISE AND THE IMMUNE SYSTEM

-This in itself could be a good reason to use this amino acid, especially if you do like to push yourself during training, and of course pushing yourself is certainly something that you need to do in order to get stronger, fitter, and leaner.
-It’s just a good idea not to take this too far too quickly, not if you want to keep your immune system firing on all cylinders.
+Immune benefits in itself could be a good reason to use this amino acid, especially if you do like to push yourself during training.
+And of course pushing yourself is certainly something that you need to do in order to get stronger, fitter and leaner, it’s just probably not a good idea to take this too far too quickly, not if you want to keep your immune system firing on all cylinders.

 Other Uses For L-Glutamine